Orange-OpenSource/AWSTerraformStarterKit/docs/tools.md

 the Makefile.
 However, if the command requires some dynamic configuration based on the configure.yaml file, you should add it to the Jinja template in the automation folder.

+## CICD

+### Sonarqube

+In order to use the CICD sonarqube job, create a `sonar-project.properties` file at the root of the project and add a gitlab-ci variable `SONAR_TOKEN`

 # Tips

 [Rebase from a fork repository](https://levelup.gitconnected.com/how-to-update-fork-repo-from-original-repo-b853387dd471)